 Figure 10.2.4.1-1: Group regroup for the groups within the same MC system

 1. The group management client of the MC service user requests group regroup operation to the group management server, which is the group management server of one of the groups to be regrouped.
 The identities of the groups being combined shall be included in this message.
 The group management client may indicate the security level required for the temporary group.
 The group management client may indicate the priority level required for the temporary group.
 The group management client indicates whether the temporary group is a broadcast regroup.
+The group management client may specify a proposed MC service group ID of the regroup group and the MC service group ID of the group from which configuration information for the regroup group is to be taken if using the preconfigured group for group regrouping.

 2. The group management server checks whether group regroup operation is performed by an authorized MC service user, based on group policy.
 The group management server checks whether group1 or group2 is a temporary group.
-If group 1 or group2 is a temporary group, then the group regrouping will be rejected, otherwise the group regrouping can proceed.
+If group 1 or group2 is a temporary group, then the group regrouping will be rejected with a reject reason indicating that one of the groups has already been regrouped, otherwise the group regrouping can proceed.

 3. The group management server creates and stores the information of the temporary group, including the temporary MC service group ID, the MC service group ID of the groups being combined, the priority level of the temporary group, the security level of the temporary group, and whether the temporary group is a broadcast regroup.
 If the authorized MC service user does not specify the security level and the priority level, the group management server shall set the lowest security level and the highest priority of the constituent groups.
 If MC service types of the groups being combined are not identical, group management server determines the overlapping part and stores the MC service list for the temporary group.
+If the proposed MC service group ID is provided and acceptable to the group management server, the group management server uses the proposed MC service group ID for the new regroup group, else, the group management server modifies proposed MC service group ID or generates a new MC service group ID or rejects the group creation request.

 4. The group management server notifies the MC service server regarding the temporary group creation with the information of the constituent groups, i.e. temporary MC service group ID, group1's MC service group ID and group2's MC service group ID.
 If MC service list is included, MC service server stores it and provides MC service types accordingly.
+The affiliated MC service group members being regrouped into the temporary group are automatically affiliated by implicit affiliation operation performed at MC service server.

 5. The group management server notifies the affiliated MC service group members of the constituent MC service groups by sending group regroup notification messages.
+If the preconfigured group is used for group regrouping, the MC service group ID of the group from which configuration information for the regroup group is to be taken is included, and the affiliated MC service group members being regrouped will not pull the regrouped group data from the group management server.
+The affiliated MC service group members use the preconfigured group configuration as the regrouped group configuration.

 6. The affiliated MC service group members of the constituent MC service groups send individual group regroup notification response messages.